Do You Know What Your Co-Op Advertising Program is Really Costing You?

 - Deliver Real-time, Relevant Analytics.

-- Give Brands Greater Control to Incentivize Co-Op Spending.
+- Give Brands Greater Control to Incentivize Co-Op Advertising Spending.

 - Get Partners Investing With You.

-By utilizing SproutPay Instant Funding, Brands can simplify local marketing for Partners and provide funding instantly, as soon as they launch the ad, with no potential for fraud or ineffective use.
-All campaign operations are centralized on the SproutLoud Platform.
-Partners create, fund and launch Brand-compliant campaigns from a single SaaS portal.
+By utilizing SproutPay Instant Funding, Brands can simplify local marketing for partners and provide funding instantly, as soon as they launch the ad, with no potential for fraud or ineffective use.
+All campaign operations are centralized on the SproutLoud platform.
+Partners create, fund and launch Brand-compliant campaigns from a single SaaS local marketing portal.
 And all execution is handled by SproutLoud and our world-class ecosystem of Marketing Service Providers (MSPs), which are fully vetted, monitored, best-in-breed marketing vendors that are integrated into the SproutLoud Platform.
-This ensures that every dollar Brands and their Partners invest is spent on effective, Brand-compliant campaigns.
+This ensures that every dollar Brands and their partners invest is spent on effective, brand-compliant campaigns.